skt-t1-byungi/p-all-runner/README.md

 ```

 #### pool.defer(act)
 Run async function when `pool.wait()` is called.
-This is useful when using other p-runner instance together.
+This is useful when using other p-all-runner instance together.

 ```js
 pool.defer(async()=>{